-The Detail Manager for your project will open.
+The Detail Selection dialog box will open.
 Click the name of the detail you'd like to reference, then click OK.
 That detail will then be associated with the RefNote.

 The detail that's associated with the RefNote will appear as its detail number to the right of the note.
 Once you place the detail in your drawing, the Reference Notes Schedule will list the detail number and sheet number location in the schedule.
 In the example below, we've placed a detail as Detail 12 on sheet C401:

 Referencing Details within the Planting or Irrigation Manager

 When you add a detail to your project with the Planting or Irrigation Manager, it will be associated with the plant or irrigation equipment, and be added to your project and visible in your Detail Manager.
 After you place the details into your drawing, the Planting or Irrigation Schedule will list the detail number and sheet number location.

 See our Adding Details with the Plant or Irrigation Manager documentatin.

 Detail Callouts and the Match Block Tool

 Need to copy and paste detail callouts?
 Our Match Block tool allows you to copy all properties of any "smart" block – including detail callouts – and immediately place duplicates where needed.